Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Approximately gauge invariant closed string field theory using the corrected string vertices

-Using this result, we can obtain the degenerate expansion for the hyperbolic metric of $\mathcal{R}_t$ in terms of the grafted metric (theorem $4$ of \cite{Wolpert3}):
+Using this result, we can obtain the expansion for the hyperbolic metric on $\mathcal{R}_t$ in terms of the grafted metric (theorem $4$ of \cite{Wolpert3}):

 where the functions $E^{\dagger}_{i,1}$ and $E^{\dagger}_{i,2}$ are the melding of the Eisenstein series $E(\cdot;2)$ associated to the pair of cusps plumbed to form the $i$\textsuperscript{th} collar.
-This expansion for the hyperbolic metric on $\mathcal{R}_{t}$ can be written in terms of the $i$\textsuperscript{th} collar geodesic
+This expansion for the hyperbolic metric on $\mathcal{R}_{t}$ can be expressed in terms of the length of the $i$\textsuperscript{th} collar geodesic

-computed using the $ds_t^2$ metric on the hyperbolic annulus as follows:
+computed using the hyperbolic metric on the annulus as follows:

 Then, the length of the geodesic in the $i$\textsuperscript{th} plumbing collar is given by

 and the length of a simple closed geodesic $\alpha$, disjoint from the plumbing collars is given by

 In this formula, $l_{\alpha}\left(\left\{l_{i}\right\}\right)$ is the length of $\alpha$ when the value of the core geodesic of the $i$\textsuperscript{th} collar is $l_i$ computed in the $ds_t^2$ metric which is given by $l_{i}=-\frac{2\pi^2}{\ln|t|}$ and $l_{\alpha}\left(\{0\}\right)$ means the length of $\alpha$ when the lengths of all plumbing collars are zero.